yvann-ba/Robby-chatbot/README.md

 #### That's it!
 The service is now up and running locally. 🤗

-## Contributing
+## Contributing 🙌
 Contributions are always welcome!
-If you want to contribute to this project, please open an issue or submit a pull request (:
+If you want to contribute to this project, please open an issue, submit a pull request or contact me at barbot.yvann@gmail.com (: